-Dr. Irina Surdu specialises in Strategy and International Business with a focus on market entry-exit-re-entry decisions of MNEs.
-She is particularly interested in how MNEs make strategic decisions about international markets, such as re-entry.
+Dr. Irina Surdu specialises in International Business Strategy with a focus on market entry-exit-re-entry decisions of MNEs.
+She is particularly interested in how MNEs make strategic decisions about international markets, such as re-entry after having exited a foreign market.
 She explores such a theme predominantly from the organisational learning and unlearning perspectives.
+In her work, the effects of host institutional development in facilitating organisational learning has also been examined.
 She has completed her PhD at the Warwick Business School, University of Warwick, UK.

-So far, Dr Irina Surdu has published in journals such as Journal of international Business Studies, International Business Review and International Marketing Review.
+So far, Dr Irina Surdu has published in journals such as Journal of international Business Studies, Journal of World Business, International Business Review and International Marketing Review.

-She presented multiple papers at conferences such as AOM, AIB, AIB (UK) and BAM.
+She presented multiple papers at conferences such as AOM, AIB, AIB UK-I and BAM.

 Her research won multiple awards at AIB (UK-I) conferences:

 - EIBA conference, Milan, Italy 13-17 December 2017 - "Back so fast?
 Empirical evidence on the speed of foreign market re-entry after initial entry and exit" (BEST PAPER AWARD)

 - BAM conference, Warwick, 5-7 September 2017 – “Boomerang multinationals?
 Similarities and differences between emerging and developed foreign market re-entrants” (BEST PAPER AWARD)

 - AIB UK conference, London, 8-10 April 2016 – “Once bitten, not necessarily shy?
 The effect of organisational learning and institutional change on foreign market re-entry commitment” (BEST PAPER AWARD)

 - AIB UK conference, York, 10-12 April 2014 - “Back again?
 Antecedents, outcomes and moderators of foreign market re-entry” (MOST ORIGINAL NEW WORK AWARD)